tygerdavejr/ADBQuery/README.md

 This project directly builds off the PIMA Source Document (24 March 2024) from the Spring 2024 independant study by adding astroquery to your project environment.
 The document is included in this repository.

-First, open the appropriate terminal for your OS, move to your project directory, and activate your pima environment.
+First, open the appropriate terminal for your OS (for Windows open an Anaconda Powershell terminal), move to your project directory, and activate your pima environment.

 For Windows:
   cd pima
   conda activate pima

 For Linux:
+  cd pima
+  conda activate pima

 For MacOS:
+  cd pima
+  conda activate pima

 Once that is resolved, enter one of the following: python -m pip install -U --pre astroquery[all]